 85 MPH Speedometer

-The speedometer limits certainly didn't govern the speed of the car, and the 85 mph max looked pretty silly on cars like the Pantera and the Porsche 928.
+The speedometer limits certainly didn't govern the speed of the car, and the 85 mph max looked pretty silly on cars like the Delorean, Pantera, and Porsche 928.
 Some car manufacturers got around the rule by ending the numbers at 85 but leaving lines beyond that to show higher speeds.

 In reality, the 85 MPH speedo mandate did little to change the driving habits of most Americans.
 While government officials hoped gasoline consumption would fall by 2.2%, actual savings averaged less than 1%.

-The mandatory 55 mph law was set about to be a fuel-saving measure but was widely disregarded by motorists, with many states opposing the law.
-Congress repealed the National Maximum Speed Law in 1995, returning speed limit settings to individual state governments.
+The mandatory 55 mph limit was widely disregarded by motorists, with many states opposing the law.
+Congress repealed the Act in 1995, returning speed limit settings to individual state governments.

 The 85 mph speedometer mandate ended in 1981 after much debate and little proof it actually did anything to change driver behavior.
 President Ronald Reagan, who campaigned on a pledge to end excessive government regulation, helped repeal the law.
 There has never been any data showing that the 85 mph speedometer saved lives.